 Castel Sant Angelo

-Once, a private collection of a wealthy cardinal, today Borghese is one of the most popular art galleries in the World.
-Bernini’s sculptures are scattered all over Rome but his best are at Borghese Gallery.
+Once a private collection of a wealthy cardinal, today Borghese is one of the most famous art galleries in the World.

 Catacombs of Rome

 Catacombs are underground passageways used as a place of burial by Pagans, Christians, and Jews.

 These Catacombs also had relics of martyrs and saints, because of which the early Christians used these underground sites for worship as well.

 The Catacombs of Rome were in use from the second century to the fifth century.

 Catacomb comes from Greek kata (near) and kymbas (cavity), meaning ‘next to a cavity.’

 No wonder then that the earliest Catacombs were in the outskirts of Rome, next to quarries.